General Announcement::Announcement by Associated Company, First Sponsor Group Limited | MarketScreener

-First Sponsor Group Limited ('FSGL'), an associated company, has on 13 February 2020 released an announcement relating to S$100 Million 3.29% Notes Due 2025 to be issued pursuant to the S$1 Billion Multicurrency Debt Issuance Programme of FSGL.
+First Sponsor Group Limited ('FSGL'), an associated company, has on 20 February 2020 released an announcement relating to Issuance of S$100 Million 3.29% Notes Due 2025 under the S$1 Billion Multicurrency Debt Issuance Programme of FSGL - Listing and Quotation.

 For details, please refer to the announcement released by FSGL on the SGX website www.sgx.com